DSCGracepoly/30daysofcode/README.md

-# Day 24 Challenge
+# Day 25 Challenge

-Day 24 challenge goes like this
+Day 25 challenge goes like this
-> Write a JavaScript function that generates all combinations of a string
+> Implement a function named generateRange(min, max, step),
+> which takes three arguments and generates a range of integers
+> from min to max, with the step.
+The first integer is the minimum value,
+> the second is the maximum of the range and the third is the step.

-> Example string : 'dog'
+Example
-> Expected Output : d,do,dog,o,og,g
+> generateRange(2, 10, 2) // should return array of [2,4,6,8,10]
+> generateRange(1, 10, 3) // should return array of [1,4,7,10]